himahuja/pcatxcore/README.md

   <img alt="Diagram of PCATx Core's Computational Fact-Checking Component" src="/img/ComputationalFact-Checking.png">
 </div>

-We are using a novel computational fact-checking algorithm that we designed called StreamMiner.
+We are using a novel computational fact-checking algorithm that we designed called StreamMiner (Code private, work in progess).
 It draws much of its inspiration from [Knowledge Stream](https://arxiv.org/abs/1708.07239) and [PredPath](https://arxiv.org/abs/1510.05911).